jpigla/gquestions/README.md

 ```

-Search "vuelos" in Spanish and export in html and csv
+Search "flüge" in German and export in html and csv
 ```
-python gquestions.py query "vuelos" es --csv
+python gquestions.py query "flüge" de --csv
 ```

-Search "vuelos" in Spanish with a depth of 1 and export in html
+Search "flüge" in German with a depth of 1 and export in html
 ```
-python gquestions.py query "vuelos" es depth 1
+python gquestions.py query "flüge" de depth 1
 ```

 Advanced use: using operators with queries: